CiscoDevNet/secure-firewall/Demo/devwks-2983/readme.md

 1. Go to your directory

-After having cloned the Secure Firewall examples repository, navigate to task02 directory in your assigned pod.
+Navigate to task02 directory in your assigned pod.
 Make sure you navigate to the directory for your assigned pod or you will cause conflicting changes with other users.
-Ensure you replace podXX in the example below with your assigned pod.
+Replace podXX in the example below with your assigned pod.
 ```
 cd /home/devnet/workshop/DEVWKS-2983/podXX/task02/
 ```

-Next, in the Webex chat for the session you will be given the ip and credentials of the jumphost.
-Make sure to copy the pod information for your assigned pod!

 2. Initialize Terraform